patrickmaynard/fun-with-users/README.md

 High-priority TODO items (convert to GitHub issues before doing further work):

+* Set up an actual database user in the Docker configuration other than root.
+Even locally, that's not a good look.
 * Make the UserService::checkIsAdmin() method less brittle by checking "real" roles.
 * Fix/add integration tests (abandoned after hours of frustration -- see comments in CreateUserTest.php)
 * Refactor to abstract some more controller logic into services.
 The controllers are a bit fat now, and there's some duplicated code.